YarnSpinnerTool/YarnSpinner/YarnSpinner.Diagnostics/Definitions/YS0040-RedeclarationOfExistingType.md

 code: YS0040
 tags: ["semantic"]
 description: Redeclaration of existing type
-messageTemplate: "Redeclaration of existing type {0}"
+messageTemplate: "Can't create a new type {0}: a type with this name already exists"
 messageValues:
     - Type name
 summary: |